fatsanogo/nudgeStatLabs/README.md

 ## Lab Instructions

-There will be a pre-lab and a lab report for each lab.
-The pre-lab will be completed **individually** and graded for completion.
-This is **due by 9am on Thursdays**.
-Then during lab you will work in a team of three to complete a lab report.
+There will be an interactive tutorial followed by a lab report for each lab.
+This is done in class during lab time.
+The interactive tutorial will be completed **individually** by submitting a google form (see below).
 If you finish early you can use the time to work on other assignments for the course.
-Pre-lab is submitted as a Google Form (see below).
-Lab report submitted to Moodle as LastName-LastName-LastName-L-LabNumber.Rmd and LastName-LastName-L-LabNumber.html The lab report is **due on the Friday following the lab**.
+Lab report submitted to Moodle as LastName-LastName-LastName-L-LabNumber.Rmd and LastName-LastName-L-LabNumber.html.

 #### Troubleshooting